-Our bespoke smallswords start at £500 plus postage, and increase based on complexity.
+A similar bespoke smallsword would start at £650 plus postage, and increase based on complexity.

 All furniture is oil blackened, carved and engraved with a recurring star motif.
 The hardwood grip is wire wrapped in twisted copper and steel.
 The shell is pierced with star shapes, and the inset hex fastening is carved to mimic the appearance of a pein.